SaadNasir92/PriceIntel-Intelligent-Home-Pricing-and-Market-Analysis/reports/housing-price-prediction-model-nextsteps-and-model-selection.md

    - Despite the high resource investment, the NN model does not significantly outperform other models in terms of key performance metrics like RMSE, MSE, and R².
    - The performance gain does not justify the additional complexity and resource requirements.

-## Reasons for Removing Ridge Regression and Random Forest Models
+## Reasons for Removing Ridge Regression and Random Forest Models ✅ Completed

 1. **Suboptimal Performance:**
    - Both Ridge Regression and Random Forest models, while stable, do not outperform the Gradient Boosting model.